Count on Us for Construction Law Issues

 • Warranties

-If you're a developer working in Montgomery County, Bucks County, or the greater Philadelphia area, we'll help you with contract law for all types of properties.
-Furthermore, that includes high-rise properties, multiple-family developments, and smaller, affordable housing developments.
-For example, our construction lawyers have drafted the contract for a significant expansion of a well-known museum.
-Likewise, our contracts cover stipulated sum, cost plus fee, and cost-plus fee with a guaranteed maximum price.
+If you're a developer working in Montgomery County, Bucks County, Delaware County, or the greater Philadelphia area, we'll help you with contract law for all properties.
+And that includes high-rise properties, multiple-family developments, and smaller, affordable housing developments.

 Our Real Estate Attorneys Support Construction Financing and Deal Structuring

-Our law firm's real estate attorneys have experience representing developers for all construction projects like retail, mixed-use housing, commercial developments, office buildings, and medical office buildings.
+Working with our construction lawyers, our law firm's real estate attorneys have experience representing developers for all construction projects like retail, mixed-use housing, commercial developments, office buildings, and medical office buildings.
 In addition, that experience extends beyond Pennsylvania to projects nationwide.

 Within Pennsylvania, our construction lawyers have negotiated diverse contracts for the construction industry: